Foxy Shazam

 Foxy Shazam is an American rock band from Cincinnati, Ohio, formed in 2004.
-As of 2025, the band's lineup consists of lead vocalist Eric Nally, pianist Sky White, trumpeter and backing vocalist Alex Nauth, bassist Misster Universe, guitarist Devin Williams, and drummer Teddy Aitkins.
-The band released their debut album The Flamingo Trigger independently in 2005 before signing with Ferret Music, under which they released their second album Introducing Foxy Shazam in 2008.
+As of 2026, the band's lineup consists of lead vocalist Eric Nally, pianist Sky White, trumpeter and backing vocalist Alex Nauth, bassist Misster Universe, guitarist Devin Williams, and drummer Teddy Aitkins.
+The band released their debut album, The Flamingo Trigger, independently in 2005 before signing with Ferret Music, under which they released their second album, Introducing, in 2008.
 The following year, the band recorded its first major label record with producer John Feldmann.
 Foxy Shazam signed with Sire Records and released its self-titled major-label debut in 2010.
 The band's fourth studio album, The Church of Rock and Roll, was released in January 2012.
 Gonzo, the band's fifth album, was released April 2, 2014.

 They announced in October 2014 they were disbanding for an unknown length of time.
 The band performed a reunion concert at the Andrew J. Brady Music Center in Cincinnati, Ohio, on February 12, 2022, which sold out immediately.
 The concert was originally scheduled for April 11, 2020, but was rescheduled due to the COVID-19 pandemic.
 Since reuniting in 2020, the group has released four albums (Burn, The Heart Behead You, Dark Blue Night, and Animality Opera) through their own eeeoooah label.
-Their upcoming tenth album, Box of Magic, was announced in August 2025 with the release of its lead single "Magic".
-The album was scheduled for release on October 6 of the same year.
+Their tenth album, Box of Magic, was announced in August 2025 with the release of its lead single "Magic".
+The album was released on October 6 of the same year.